How to prevent this common sharp pain

-Through conducting a survey amongst participants, researchers gained a deeper understanding of the type of pain people were experiencing during muscle cramps.
-The survey found 89 percent of the participants were already asleep when cramps ignited, and the pain occurred during a wide variety of times throughout the night.
-Experiencing soreness around the calf muscles was a common side-effect the next day.
-And some people experienced day cramps, when sitting or climbing stairs.
+Through conducting a survey among participants, researchers gained a deeper understanding of the type of pain people were experiencing during muscle cramps.
+The survey found 89% of the participants were already asleep when cramps ignited, and the pain occurred during a wide variety of times throughout the night.
+Experiencing soreness around the calf muscles was a common side effect the next day.
+And some people experienced day cramps when sitting or climbing stairs.

 The researchers discovered cramps can form from a number of factors: a scary dream, poor blood flow to legs, exercising too little or even over-exertion of the leg muscles.